310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Rei %}
-Nevermind that, Hibiki-kun, the doves within your clothes seem to be moving about everywhere…
+Never mind that, Hibiki-kun, the doves within your clothes seem to be moving about everywhere…

 Are they perhaps hungry?
 They do not feed on fish, though, do they?
 {% endbubble %}

 {% bubble Sora %}
-HaHa\~♪ There’s been an unusually strange color drifting in the air for awhile now\~ Maybe it’s because of that?
+HaHa\~♪ There’s been an unusually strange color drifting in the air for a while now\~ Maybe it’s because of that?
 {% endbubble %}

 {% bubble Wataru %}
 Hm?
-Aahh, I can hear a peculiar sound when I listen closely… Could this be the dolphin’s singing?
+Ahh, I can hear a peculiar sound when I listen closely… Could this be the dolphins’ singing?

-That sound is visible to you?
+That sound is *visible* to you?
 How wonderful! ♪
 {% endbubble %}

 {% bubble Sora %}
-Aaaahh, this is Mr. Dolphin’s singing?
+Waah, this is Mr. Dolphin’s singing?
 It’s a lovely color\~! *La\~di\~la\~!* ♪
 {% endbubble %}

 {% bubble Hinata %}